-In 2016, 336 kilograms of hazardous waste per capita were produced in Belgium.
+In 2020, 342 kilograms of hazardous waste per capita were produced in Belgium.
 To achieve the sustainable development goal by 2030, this figure must be reduced.
-The trend since 2004 is undetermined.
+Between 2004 and 2020, the trend is undetermined (assessment of April 2023).

 Hazardous waste - Belgium and international comparison